stordbeck/shortr/README.md

 To run, use `make`:

+### Scripts

-- `make setup` - prepare a fresh database
+- `make setup`

-Now that a database is up and running:
+  - Prepares a fresh database.
+Run this before `make server` or `make test`.

-- `make server` to run the application (accessible at `:8080`)
+- `make server`
+  - Runs the application.
-  - just make sure to wait for the client to finish building before accessing the application
+  - Wait for the client build to finish (the client container will exit when it is done building)
+  - The application will be accessible at `:8080`
-- `make test` to run tests
+- `make test`
+  - Runs server tests and client tests
+- `make teardown`
+  - When you're all done, this will tear down the database.

 ## Developing

+To develop, there are three pieces of the application that you need to run: the database, the server, and the client.

 ### Database